Key takeaways

 Built environment concepts you should know

-Whether commercial or residential, tenants judge the properties they want to rent according to certain metrics.
+Whether commercial or residential, tenants judge properties they want to rent based on certain metrics.
 Even if they don’t express it in these exact words, tenants choose where to live or work based on how these properties make life easier.
-When you understand these metrics, you understand the needs of tenants — and you can develop your properties to match those needs.
+When you understand these metrics, you understand tenants’ needs — and you can develop your properties to meet them.

 Three important built environment concepts are: